 Are you feeling trapped in your thoughts?
 Is your mind going around and around in circles with no solution in sight?
 Are you getting agro and frustrated because you feel you have no control over this and don’t know how to break the loop?

 Trust me, I am all too familiar with this cycle of thought destruction, and have been told on numerous occasions over the years, “you are your own worst enemy!”
 Harsh.
-I don’t want to be told I am the cause of my own shortcomings.
-But to be fair, this was always delivered to me via sporting coaches and business mentors, who could see the bigger picture, my greater potential, and where I was limiting myself, more than me anyway.
+I don’t want to be told I am the cause of my shortcomings.
+But to be fair, this was always delivered to me via sporting coaches and business mentors, who could see the bigger picture, my potential, and where I was limiting myself, more than me anyway.

 The best ways to do this are:

-Action: Even just the smallest steps towards your goal can create momentum for more action, or even if it end up being the wrong action, a review of your plan can then take place.
+Action: Even just the smallest steps towards your goal can create momentum for more action, or even if it ends up being the wrong action, a review of your plan can then take place.